Kwai Chung Park: Submit your design

-facility
+Facilities

 Enabled

 The Hong Kong Jockey Club International BMX Park occupies approximately 3.9 hectares and features a 350-metre international-standard BMX track, a 60-metre training track, and other basic supporting facilities.
 Usage of the park is subject to a fee.

 The temporary cricket pitch in Kwai Chung Park spans approximately 4.48 hectares and includes two standard cricket grounds as well as a practice and competition field designed for youth and children.
 Its operating hours are from 1:00 pm to 5:30 pm, Monday through Thursday, and from 8:00 am to 5:00 pm on Saturdays and Sundays.
 Public access hours are from 7:00 am to 9:00 am, Monday to Friday, during which residents may use the field for walking and morning exercise.

 The Leisure and Cultural Services Department (LCSD) had announced that the pitch would be accessible to the public upon completion.
 However, in the early stages of its operation, licensing issues restricted public access to walking on the grounds—visitors were only allowed to watch matches from designated viewing areas.
 It was not until a licence renewal in 2019 that full public access for weekday morning walks was officially permitted, starting in May of that year.